elliottsj/ftw-android/README.md

 This class is used by the `SilkCachedFeedFragment` to cache items in the fragment's adapter, it allows you to easily manage your own cache files using a class similar to the stock `SharedPreferences` class.
 You can write/read any class that implements `SilkComparable<T>` to/from a cache file (but remember to mark any fields of non-serializable types as `transient`, so they're ignored during serialization).

+###### SilkImageManager

+Allows you to easily load images from the disk, web, content provider, etc. and automatically cache them in memory (and on disk if necessary).
+Used by all variations of the `SilkImageView`.

 ###### TimeUtils